philgentric/klik/README.md

 ## Customizable look-and-feel

 Klik comes with a few look-and-feels, and they are customisable using CSS (Cascaded Style Sheets) like web pages.
-(The CSS files and the icons are in src/main/resources, feel free to create your own L&F... and to submit it on Discord or as a pull-request)
+(The CSS files and the icons are in src/main/resources, feel free to create your own L&F... and to submit it as a pull-request)

 ## Drag & drop